Vapor Density Reference Skip to main content

 2. Review Vapor Density

 Vapor density is expressed relative to air (air = 1.0).
-Values greater than 1.0 sink; values less than 1.0 rise.
-The tool provides a clear heavier/lighter/similar classification and predicts where the vapor will accumulate.
+Values greater than 1.0 tend to sink; values less than 1.0 tend to rise.
+The tool provides a heavier/lighter/similar screening classification and a qualitative accumulation prompt.

 3. Assess Accumulation Risk

-Based on vapor density, see whether the substance is likely to accumulate in low areas (pits, trenches, basements), high areas (attics, overhead spaces), or distribute relatively evenly.
-Includes notes on temperature effects: heated vapors initially rise regardless of density, then settle as they cool.
+Based on vapor density and your selected space type, see a screening note on whether the substance tends to accumulate in low areas (pits, trenches, basements), high areas (attics, overhead spaces), or distribute relatively evenly.
+Source warnings cover temperature effects: heated vapors initially rise regardless of density, then settle as they cool.

 4. Cross-Reference Safety Data